computer-reinvention/ChainFactory/README.md

 If defined in a parallel chainlink, the tool will run once corresponding to each instance of the chainlink.
 Make sure that your tool is stateless and does not have any side effects that could cause issues due to repeated concurrent executions.
 If the code causes some side effects and repeating the action is not safe, please only use `@tool` directive in a sequential context.
 Most of the places where tool use makes sense are things such as fetching data from an API or a database.

-Tools are registered using the `register_tools` method of the `EngineConfig` class.
-Loading a file with tools fails if the config already does not have a tool registered with the same name.
+Tools are registered using the `register_tools` method of the `ChainFactoryEngineConfig` class.
+The singular version of this, `register_tool`  can also be used as a decorator. **Warning**: loading a file with tools fails if the config already does not have a tool registered with the same name.

 ## Configuring the ChainFactory Engine
 The `ChainFactoryEngine` or simply the `Engine` can be configured using the `ChainFactoryEngineConfig` (`EngineConfig`) class.
 You can control aspects such as the language model used, caching behavior, concurrency, and execution traces using the config class.
 Below are the configuration options available: